MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: THEORY

-\textbf{Terrain model:} In order to apply these forces, we train the terrain encoder to predict a $3$-channel heightmap that contains these quantities (height, elasticity, and damping).
-The height map is in the robot's coordinate frame from the time the input camera image has been captured.
-During the solution of differential equations~(\ref{eq:1}-\ref{eq:4}), we apply forces $\mathbf{f}_i$ computed from the terrain that is in contact with point $\mathbf{p}_i = [\mathbf{p}_{xi}, \mathbf{p}_{yi}, \mathbf{p}_{zi}]^T$.
+\textbf{Terrain model:} In order to apply these forces, we train the terrain encoder to predict a $4$-channel heightmap that contains these quantities (height, stiffness, damping and friction coefficient).
+The heightmap is in the robot's coordinate frame from the time the input camera image has been captured.
+During the solution of differential equations~(\ref{eq:1-4}), we apply forces $\mathbf{f}_i$ computed from the terrain that is in contact with point $\mathbf{p}_i = [\mathbf{p}_{xi}, \mathbf{p}_{yi}, \mathbf{p}_{zi}]^T$.
 We will always denote the quantities corresponding to point $\mathbf{p}_i$ as $h_i, e_i, d_i$.
-We considered two possible terrain models: (i) piece-wise constant model, in which the corresponding quantity is uniquely determined by rounding $(\mathbf{p}_{xi}, \mathbf{p}_{yi})$ on the heightmap grid and (ii) bilinear model, in which the quantities are estimated by bilinear interpolation from neighboring bins.
+We considered two possible terrain models: (i) piece-wise constant model, in which the corresponding quantity is uniquely determined by rounding on the heightmap grid and (ii) bilinear model, in which the quantities are estimated by bilinear interpolation from neighboring bins.
 Since the former exhibited significantly lower stability, less realistic behavior, and diminishing gradients during backpropagation, we stayed with the latter; see Figure~\ref{fig:optim} for an example of the bilinear terrain model.

-\textbf{Vertical terrain force model:} The most naive application of the previously outlined principles assumes that the terrain induces only vertical forces.
+\textbf{Vertical terrain force model:} The most naive application of the principles outlined above assumes that the terrain induces only vertical forces.
 The vertical force $\mathbf{f}_{zi}$ acting on the $i$-th point $\mathbf{p}_i$ of the robot body is then computed as follows:

 See Figure~\ref{fig:robot-terrain_forces} for a visual sketch of terrain properties and forces on a simplified 2-point robot body.
 These vertical forces can influence only the robot's roll, pitch, and height; therefore, its initial velocity in ($x$,$y$, heading)-space remains constant in the ODE solution.